-2.2.1 Affordable housing principles
+2.3.1 Affordable housing principles

 The Program includes 'affordable housing principles' that provide overarching guidance to the operation of the contribution scheme.
-While generally remaining unchanged, the principles in the Program make some amendment to those under the current Green Square and Employment Lands programs.
+While generally remaining unchanged, the principles in the Program make some amendment to those under the current Green Square program.
 These changes are largely to align the wording.

 The most significant proposed change to the principles is it will allow all affordable housing contributions to be spent anywhere in the LGA.
-This specifically affects Green Square where the currently expenditure of funds collected in Green Square is to be spent in the Green Square renewal area.
+Currently in Green Square where the currently expenditure of funds collected in Green Square is to be spent in the Green Square renewal area.